 Christine Walley is Professor of Anthropology at MIT.
 She received a Ph.D. in anthropology from New York University in 1999.
-Her first book Rough Waters: Nature and Development in an East African Marine Park (Princeton University Press, 2004) was based on field research exploring environmental conflict in rural Tanzania.
+Her first book Rough Waters: Nature and Development in an East African Marine Park (Princeton University Press, 2004) was based on ethnographic research exploring environmental conflict in rural Tanzania.
 Her current project Exit Zero uses family stories to examine the long-term impact of deindustrialization in the United States.
-It includes an award-winning book with University of Chicago Press (2013), as well as a documentary film made with director Chris Boebel.
-Chris Walley and Chris Boebel are also the co-creators and co-instructors of the documentary film production and theory class DV Lab: Documenting Science Through Video and New Media.
+It includes an award-winning book with University of Chicago Press (2013), as well as a documentary film made with director Chris Boebel (2017).
+Chris Walley and Chris Boebel are currently collaborating with web designer Jeff Soyk and the Southeast Chicago Historical Museum to create an NEH-funded interactive archive/storytelling website that highlights multigenerational storytelling around deindustrialization in the United States.
+The website will launch in spring of 2020.

 Exit Zero Project

-This project has three components, including a book with University of Chicago Press (2013) and a documentary film (2015) made with director Chris Boebel.
+This project has three components, including a book with University of Chicago Press (2013) and a documentary film (2017) made with director Chris Boebel.
 The book and film use family stories and home movies to explore the long-term impacts of deindustrialization in the former steel mill community of Southeast Chicago and to consider the impact of the loss of industrial jobs on expanding class inequalities in the United States.
-The third component of this project is an online collaborative documentary mapping project being made in conjunction with the Southeast Chicago Historical Museum.
-More
+The third component is an NEH-funded interactive archive/storytelling website that offers multi-generational histories of industrialization and deindustrialization in Southeast Chicago being created in collaboration with filmmaker Chris Boebel, the Southeast Chicago Historical Museum, and web designer Jeff Soyk.

 |2015||Exit Zero, a documentary film by Chris Boebel and Christine Walley, 2015.|